-Upon signing up for TSheets, you will be plied with a few questions.
+Upon signing up for TSheets, you are asked a few questions.
 First, what do you plan to use TSheets for?
 Second, what industry are you in?
 From there, you can either take a tour of the app or jump in unaided.
 I chose the former; it is a click-through tour that highlights the various locations and features of the product.
 It does a decent job at this, though the UI is pretty self-explanatory all on its own.

 That said, don’t take “self-explanatory” to mean “good.”
-This UI feels extremely archaic, with lots of pop-up windows that can, at times, stack up on top of one another.
-That can be a problem if you lose track of all the little windows you’ve opened up (something that is all too easy to do considering the clutter created by the pop-ups).
+This UI feels a bit clumsy, with lots of pop-up windows that can, at times, stack up on top of one another.
+That can be a problem if you lose track of all the little windows you’ve opened up (something that is all too easy to do, considering the clutter created by the pop-ups).

-I am happy to report, though, that the mobile app, at least the iOS version, is much better from a usability standpoint.
+I am happy to report, though, that the mobile app is much better from a usability standpoint.
 I was able to access my timesheets, clock in and out, and use all the available features.
-Verdict: if you are using a phone, TSheets is pretty easy to use.
+Verdict: If you are using a phone, TSheets is pretty easy to use.
 If you are working on a computer, it is unpolished and, at times, irritating.

 Customer Service & Support

-- Small Business Resource Center: With information on both how to use TSheets and business strategies in general, this is a good place to go if you are part of a small organization and looking for more general tips on how to organize yourself
+- White Papers: TSheets’ Small Business Resource Center gives you information on both how to use TSheets and business strategies in general.
+It’s a good place to go if you are part of a small organization and looking for more general tips on how to get organized.

 Negative Reviews & Complaints

-- Clumsy Interface: I ran across a number of frustrated users who claimed that the user interface was sometimes hard to use.
-Several of these users specifically noted that the admin view was most troublesome, with numerous drop-down menus that were difficult to navigate.
+- Clumsy Interface: I ran across some frustrated users who claim that the user interface is sometimes hard to use.
+This includes the organization of the admin as well as the general bugginess of the software.

-- Mobile Bugs: Worryingly, some users commented that at times the mobile app did not successfully clock them in.
-Considering that is literally the entire point of paying for TSheets, it is a pretty big problem for it not to work every time.
+- Bugs: Users frequently report bugs in the software.
+Worryingly, some users commented that at times the mobile app did not successfully clock them in or out.
+Considering that is the entire purpose of TSheets, it is a pretty big problem for it to not work every time.

 Positive Reviews & Testimonials